 For the most part, nowadays all savings vehicles use compound interest while most loans use simple interest.
 When looking at savings products, be sure to pay attention to how frequently the interest compounds.
 You’ll see things like daily, monthly and annually.
 The more frequent the compounding, the quicker your money will grow.
 Ideally you would want compound interest to compound daily.
 (If you’re bored, you can test out how much more you would earn if you could get a compound interest frequency of hourly or every second.
 Surprisingly, there isn’t much of a difference!)

 Why Compound Interest is The Path to Wealth

-You may be thinking that the extra $1 isn’t a big deal.
+You may be thinking that the extra $1 you earn in the second year isn’t a big deal.
 But it is.
 Take a look at the chart below.
 It assumes that you invested $100 at 10% (same as above).
 The first column is the amount of money you have at a given year if you earned simple interest.
-The second column is the amount of money you have at a given year if you earned compound interest.
+The second column is the amount of money you have in a given year if you earned compound interest.

 As you can see, at the start, there doesn’t appear to be much of a difference.
 But look what happens after 10 years and beyond.
 That is huge.
 Below is the same information as a graph (clicking on it will make it bigger).

 If you had to pick which line was your bank account balance, which one would you choose?
 I’m hoping you picked compound interest!

 You might be reading this and still think compound interest isn’t so great since you have to wait 30 years to see a difference.
 Understand that I’m only showing you what $100 grows to with compound interest.
 If you have $20,000 invested for just 10 years at 5% interest, you end up with an extra $12,000.

 I know you want to strike it rich today, but unfortunately, the odds are against that.
 Instead of dreaming and wishing for it, go out and make it happen.
 The journey will be more than worth it.